ironhack-labs/data-labs/module-1/lab-intro-pandas/README.md

 ## Introduction

+In the Introduction to Pandas lesson, we learned about the two main data structures in Pandas (Series and DataFrames), how to work with them, how to obtain them from other data structures, and how to perform basic calculations with them.

+The goal of this lab is to help you practice the concepts you learned in the lesson and provide you with some hands-on experience working with Pandas.

 ## Getting Started

 Open the `main.ipynb` file in the `your-code` directory.
 There are a bunch of questions to be solved.
 If you get stuck in one exercise you can skip to the next one.
 Read each instruction carefully and provide your answer beneath it.